VA Housing Grants for Disabled VeteransUpdated November 7, 2022 Veterans Disability

 - VA Home Improvements and Structural Alterations (HISA) Grant

 Note that the SAH, SHA, and TRA grants require you to have a service-connected disability to qualify.
 However, you can qualify for the HISA grant if you have a non-service related condition.
 All four VA disability housing grants can help you adapt your residence to accommodate your disability.

 The Department of Veterans Affairs offers several programs to support the housing needs of servicemembers and veterans.
-Individuals with a veterans disability rating may qualify for grants to adapt their homes to meet medical needs.
+Individuals with a veterans disability rating may qualify for grants to adapt their homes to meet medical needs, as well as for unemployment compensation through TDIU.
 In addition to grants for disabled veterans, the VA offers loans that can help you purchase, refinance, or improve your home.
 If you have a military service history, you should make yourself aware of the housing programs available through the VA.

 Specially Adapted Housing (SAH) Grant

 One valuable VA grant that military veterans can consider is the Specially Adapted Housing grant.
 Through the SAH grant, a veteran who owns or plans to own a home can apply for funds to make the home more accessible to meet medical needs.

 In order to qualify, the eligible veteran or servicemember must have one or more of the following medical conditions:

 - The loss of—or loss of use of—both upper extremities that prevents the use of the arms at or above the elbow

 - The loss or loss of use of a lower leg combined with chronic issues associated with certain diseases or injuries